machine mastery

 Adjusting Temperature

-Once in adjustment mode, use these button combinations:
+Once in adjustment mode:

 To Increase Temperature: